hcgatewood/travel-guide/README.md

 ### Why a travel guide

 Learning to build software is hard.
 And not knowing what to learn, when, and from where makes it harder.
+Google searches return 1000's of results, but knowing which links to trust is unlear.
 That's where the travel guide comes in: a specific listing of what to learn, in an ordering that makes sense, paired with specific, curated resources.
 This isn't a resource dump—it's a travel guide.

 ### Contributing